nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Only full word will be matched.
 E.g. `goldman Sachs` won't match `find GOLD`.

 Examples:
-1. `find Google` searches for all application with `COMPANY_NAME` and/or `JOB_TITLE` as Google.
+* `find Google` searches for all application with `COMPANY_NAME` and/or `JOB_TITLE` as Google.
-2. `find s/PENDING` searches for all application that are pending.
+* `find s/PENDING` searches for all application that are pending.
-3. `find after/2023-12-02 12:30 PM` searches for all application that are having interview after 2023-12-02 12:30 PM (inclusive).
+* `find after/2023-12-02 12:30 PM` searches for all application that are having interview after 2023-12-02 12:30 PM (inclusive).

-### Sort all internship applications : `sort`

-Sorts internship applications according to either company name, job title, status or interview date.

 ### Clearing all internship application entries : `clear`

 Clears all internship application entries from the internship tracker.